ianduke25/KMeans/README.md

 jupyter notebook
 ```

 Open `KMeans.ipynb` from the Jupyter interface.
-The notebook contains detailed explanations and code for implementing K-Means clustering, along with visualizations to aid in understanding.
-It also includes a section on experimenting with the algorithm to explore its time complexity, providing valuable insights into its performance.